 (Or see here).
 A 1908 story about a seemingly doomed steamer ship, the S. S. Mulligatawny, published in The Philadelphia Enquirer.

 (Or see here).
-A 1907 poem called Mrs. Mulligatawny by Arthur Macy, in The Kansas City Star, features Mrs. Mulligatawny, Mr. Mulligatawny, and William, and Mary Mulligatawny.
+A 1907 poem called Mrs. Mulligatawny by Arthur Macy, in The Kansas City Star, features Mrs. Mulligatawny, Mr. Mulligatawny, William and Mary Mulligatawny.

 In the middle 1950s … radio serials as well as other ABC programs … [Jimmy] became the main workhorse of the Children’s Hour: the Muddle-headed Wombat in the Ruth Park serial of the same name, the naughty boy in Mr Mulligatawny’s Academy [a children’s radio show] … more about Mr Mulligatawny’s Academy here.